 Experiencing the Farm and Bike Life in Tuscany, Italy

 I received an invitation to a wedding abroad in Tuscany, Italy and decided it would be a perfect opportunity to ride in that region of the country.
 The dates of the wedding were also in the same week as the annual Eroica festival (October 7th), the celebration and ride centered around vintage bicycles and Italian bicycling culture.
 It has become a global sensation with Eroica events in places such as California, South Africa, and Uruguay.
 This could prove as an opportunity for us to attend the festival and get some photos of the riders, and in addition, stay a few days to ride bikes on the famous ‘Strade Bianche’ roads.
-My husband and I decided to book an 8-day trip in Tuscany with 5 of those dedicated to experiencing the Tuscan countryside by bike.
+My husband and I decided to book an 8-day trip in Tuscany with 5 of those dedicated to experiencing the Tuscan countryside by bike, around a small town called Pogi.
 In preparation for the trip I explored a map of the surrounding area of the wedding venue as a starting point.
 The event location was the bed and breakfast “La Selva Giardino del Belvedere” in Montevarchi, a town in the province of Arezzo, 50 miles southeast of Florence.
 Chianti, the city for which the wine gets its namesake and the site of the Eroica festival, is only about 40 miles away from Montevarchi.
 Our friend, and the bride-to-be, arranged all of the accommodations for the last three days of the trip in Montevarchi, so we needed to find some budget-friendly lodging if we wanted to extend our trip and include cycling.

 When looking for lodging, Air BnB was a great resource for finding accommodations at a reasonable price.
 One option that stood out in my searches were listings for “agriturismo” stays.
 Agriturismo, or ‘farm stays’ in English, are usually situated on working farms and are run by a groundskeeper or land owner, like a farmer.
 Farm stays have been popular for years in Italy for their affordability and location to nature.
 Unlike a typical B&B or hotel experience, farm stay vacations allow you to enjoy the rural Italian life at a slower pace.
 Prior to our stay, I was unfamiliar with the concept of ‘agriturismo’ and learned that it is not yet a popular tourism option in the USA.